guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 ## Between Robustness and Optimality

 I'll finish this post with a mention of one very cool area in the realm of robust RL/robust control, which aims to help address the over-conservatism of many robust approaches.
-This is an area called "non-stochastic control," which was initially developed in a flurry of activity within a small community around 2020, but has perhaps died down a bit.
-One of the original instigators of this idea, Elad Hazan, seems to still be working on a book about the idea[^hazan].
+It's called "non-stochastic control."
+It was initially developed in a flurry of activity within a small community around 2020, but has perhaps died down a bit.
+One of the original instigators of this idea, Elad Hazan, seems to still be working on a book about it[^hazan].

 In essence, Hazan proposes taking an approach which uses ideas from adversarial online learning to minimize regret instead of maximize rewards.
-This approach, in my understanding, embraces the idea that Nature is playing a game, but does not assume that this game is zero-sum.
+This approach, in my understanding, embraces the idea that Nature is playing a game, but does not assume that this game is known beforehand or is zero-sum.
 Instead, it attempts to learn Nature's game and play optimally against it, whether Nature is thwarting the agent, or helping it.

 Hazan's book mentions RL but seems mostly focused on classical control.
 Extending some of his ideas to the full RL setting sounds very interesting.
 Perhaps it could help us make our androids a little less paranoid, while still remaning... safely deployed.